-The LMH6583 has two special control pins that function independent of the serial control bus.
+The LMH6580/LMH6581 have two special control pins that function independent of the serial control bus.
 One of these pins is the reset (RST) pin.
-The RST pin is active high meaning that a logic 1 level the chip is configured with all outputs disabled and in a high impedance state.
+The RST pin is active high meaning that at logic 1 level the chip is configured with all outputs disabled and in a high impedance state.
 The RST pin programs all the registers with input address 0 and all the outputs are turned off.
-In this configuration the device draws only 20 mA.
-The reset pin can used as a shutdown function to reduce power consumption.
+In this configuration the device draws only 11-mA.
+The RST pin can be used as a shutdown function to reduce power consumption.
 The other special control pin is the broadcast (BCST) pin.
 The BCST pin is also active high and sets all the outputs to the on state connected to input 0.
-Both of these pins are level sensitive and require no clock signal.
-The two special control pins overwrite the contents of the configuration register.
+This is sometimes referred to as broadcast mode, where input 0 is broadcast to all eight outputs.